In this guide, we’ll be taking a look at the best Virtual Private Network (VPN) choices for Australia.

-We've tested a whole range of services and weighed up some of the features that make certain providers stand out for use down under.
-We've also ranked ten of the best of them to help you make a decision when choosing.
+We’ve tested a whole range of VPNs for Australia and weighed up some of the features that make certain providers stand out for use Down Under.
+We’ve also ranked seven of the best of them to help you make the right decision when choosing your VPN for Australia.

 Australia is fast becoming a country where a VPN is an absolute necessity for everyday internet use.

-With some of the strongest privacy-invasive laws being passed both in relation to data retention and weakening encryption, Aussies are certainly vying for the title as one of the most surveilled countries in the world.
+With some of the strongest privacy-invasive laws being passed by the Australian Government both in relation to data retention and weakening encryption, Aussies are certainly vying for the title of one of the most surveilled countries in the world.

-Everything from accessing overseas content such as US Netflix or BBC iPlayer to bypassing Internet Service Provider restrictions which slow you when you carry out certain tasks.
+Everything from accessing overseas content, such as US Netflix or BBC iPlayer, to watching Australian streaming services abroad by getting an Australian IP Address, to bypassing ISP restrictions which slow your internet traffic by restricting speeds when you carry out certain tasks.

-Before we delve into the Virtual Private Network provider list, it's worth taking a few minutes to consider some of the features you should be looking for.
+Before we delve into the Virtual Private Network provider list we have compiled as a result of our extensive testing, it’s worth taking a few minutes to consider some of the features you should be looking for.

 Based outside Australia